ianmorgan/graph-store/docs/index.md

 To get working quickly, follow the getting started [Getting Started](#getting-started) guide below.
 For more detail see [Data Access](daos), [Type Mappings](typeMappings) and [Standards](standards).

+Work and new features are tracked in [Trello](https://trello.com/b/5lXXr7jc/doc-store)

 ## Getting started